mlrun/mlrun/docs/cheat-sheet.md

 context.log_dataset(key="model", df=df, format="csv", index=False)
 ```

-### Track returning values using `returns` (new in v1.3.0)
+### Track returning values using `returns`

-Passing objects from MLRun function to another has never been easier:
+Pass objects from one MLRun function to another:
 - Inputs are automatically parsed to their hinted type.
 If type hints are not in code, they can be passed in the inputs keys.
 - Use the `returns` argument to specify how to log a function's returning values.